 March 21, 2022 | Category: Our Collective History

 Helen and Belle.
 Belle and Helen.
 Always together.
 Always in the same breath their names are mentioned.
 Who were the famed Ladies of French Street in Breckenridge?
-As Women’s History Month continues, the Breckenridge Heritage Alliance takes a look at Belle Turnbull and Helen Rich, women of literature who found inspiration in gritty Breckenridge during the height of the Great Depression.
+Breckenridge History takes a look at Belle Turnbull and Helen Rich, women of literature who found inspiration in gritty Breckenridge during the height of the Great Depression.

 Their rustic cabin on North French Street no longer enjoys the sweeping vistas of the Ten Mile Range that Helen and Belle so cherished.
 Modern development encroaches on all sides, blocking views of the mountains that inspired their poems and novels.
 While many writers of the West focused on how man impacted the mountains and the landscape, Helen and Belle captured the people who were molded by the mountains.
 Their work centered on the ordinary people – illiterate miners, aging prostitutes, impoverished families – who made up the fabric of fading mining communities like Breckenridge.
 More than the writers who romanticized and glorified the Gold Rush, Helen and Belle were our most authentic chroniclers of historic Breckenridge.

 They arrived together in Breckenridge in 1939 after renting a cottage in Frisco for several summers.
 Retired from professional lives in Colorado Springs, Helen and Belle longed for a quiet life to give all their attention to their writing.
 Surviving on a small pension from Belle’s years teaching high school English in the Colorado Springs School District wasn’t enough.
 Helen soon took a position as caseworker with the Summit County Welfare Department, serving as assistant to Susan Badger.